-Purpose: The Center aims to create an interdisciplinary, racially-ethnically diverse community of scholars, students, policy makers, and practitioners who explore, identify, and ultimately create innovative scholarship about and best practices for under-represented girls (p-20) in STEM.
+Purpose: The Center aims to create an interdisciplinary, racially-ethnically diverse community of scholars, students, policymakers, and practitioners who explore, identify, and ultimately create innovative scholarship about and best practices for under-represented students (p-20) in STEM.

 - Knowledge and understanding around the issues related to digital media/STEM and under-represented students and women of color through traditional (e.g. conferences, peer-reviewed articles, policy briefs) and non-traditional practices (e.g. virtual worlds, social networks).